 If your system is highly robust, and protected by a reliable UPS (Uninterruptible Power Supply) then it is possible to run asynchronously but for most systems, synchronous running is safest this will help prevent corruption in the event of a power outage or other uncontrolled shutdown of the server and/or database.

-Firebird defaults to synchronous mode (forced writes enabled) on Linux, Windows NT, XP, 2000, 2003 and Vista.
+Firebird defaults to synchronous mode (forced writes enabled) on Linux and all recent Windows versions.